User Guide

 Format: switch TYPE

-There are three TYPE
+There are three TYPEs:

-refers to Application tab, me
+com refers to Company tab, app refers to Application tab, me refers to Profile tab.

 Example: